 Secondary school transition

 Applications for secondary schools are made in the first half of the autumn term of the year in which a child is in Year 6.
 The majority of secondary schools hold their open days in late September and early October.
 We hold an annual meeting for parents of our older pupils to talk through the process of establishing preferences for schools and applying for secondary admission.
-The Head Teacher is also happy to provide further advice to individuals where this may be helpful.
+Mrs Lacey is also happy to provide further advice to individuals where this may be helpful.

 We have close links with our local secondary school, Chiswick School, to which the largest proportion of our pupils transfer.
-Belmont pupils have the opportunity to visit the school for curricular and extra-curricular activities such as food technology, information technology or science clubs, and the Head Teacher, Deputy Head and former pupils visit Belmont to speak to children and parents about the school.
+Belmont pupils have the opportunity to visit the school for curricular and extra-curricular activities such as food technology, information technology or science clubs, and the Head Teacher and former pupils visit Belmont to speak to children and parents about the school.

 Children from Belmont transfer to a number of schools in the local area, both state and independent.
 Year 6 teachers and other members of staff liaise with staff from the receiving schools and spend time preparing the children themselves to ensure that transition is as smooth as possible.